 Traveling as Far as You Can

-As researches conducted by Cornell University on people who spend most of their time at home, at the office, and the people who usually travel far; the group of travelers, as a result, are happier, more open-minded, and have more connection.
+As research conducted by Cornell University on people who spend most of their time at home, at the office, and the people who usually travel far; the group of travelers, as a result, are happier, more open-minded, and have more connection.
 That could be understandable, as when you travel far, you will escape your daily routine, which could be the reason for your daily sadness and stress.
-Therefore, traveling makes you smarter, by reducing negative effects to your mind.
+Therefore, traveling makes you smarter, by reducing negative effects on your mind.

 Don’t Go Back to the Old Places

 You travel to a lot of places to find the most loved one.
 Then you love the place, but how about the even newer ones?
-Absolutely you would find a favorite destination, but you sure it will be on top of your list lifelong?
-Why not traveling to a new place every time, I’m sure you will be interested in all the new things you face, and you will find traveling makes you smarter!
+Absolutely you would find a favorite destination, but are you sure it will be on top of your list lifelong?
+Why not travel to a new place every time, I’m sure you will be interested in all the new things you face, and you will find traveling makes you smarter!

 Having Specific Challenges

-Driving Car or Riding Motorbike Yourself
+Driving a Car or Riding a Motorbike Yourself

 Obviously, driving a car or riding a motorbike in a new place is one of the best experiences ever.
-From choosing the route to go, the place to stay, or the food to eat, etc. to having fun over the trip is the most memorable thing in the whole life.
+From choosing the route to go, the place to stay, or the food to eat, etc. to having fun over the trip is the most memorable thing in my whole life.
 Although it’s possible that you could get lost, it may turn out to be a great situation when you can discover a new random spot.

 Escaping Your Safe-zone